cg505/KSTable/kstable-spec.md

   - `description` is an optional human-readable description of the table.

   - `updated` is the date the table was last modified, represented as an integer UTC unix time (number of seconds since the unix epoch).
+It is optional, but KSTable authors should not remove it between versions of the same table.

   KSTable authors can include additional keys here, but should strive to update the spec to include any additional useful keys so that they become standardized.